Singapore Market ends lower

-The top performing stock in Straits Times Index was DFI Retail Group which rose 5%, while the bottom performing stock was Keppel Corp, falling 2.2%.
+The top performing stock in Straits Times Index was Hongkong Land which rose 2.6%, while the bottom performing stock was CapitaLand Investment, falling 3.8%.

 Powered by Capital Market - Live News